edwardmadi/2024-10-axion/README.md

 Currently: Sonic, Base, Blast, Thena, Scroll —— Optimism, Mantle, X Layer and Bera are also close to our ecosystem thus possible.

 The AMO implementation is Dex-specific more than chain-specific.
-The Solidity Utils contract are simple wrappers around Solidly escrow/coding contrats, which also need Dex-specific implementations
+The Solidity Utils contract are simple wrappers around escrow/coding contrats, which also need Dex-specific implementations

 ___